23 charged with terrorism in Atlanta ‘Cop City’ protest

 Defend the Atlanta Forest, a social media site used by members of the movement, said Monday on Twitter that those arrested were not violent agitators “but peaceful concert-goers who were nowhere near the demonstration.”
 A representative of a public-relations firm involved in the group’s events said that it could not immediately comment.

-After “Tortuguita” was killed, demonstrations spread to downtown Atlanta.
+After “Tortuguita” was killed in January, demonstrations spread to downtown Atlanta.
 A police cruiser was set ablaze, rocks were thrown and fireworks were launched at a skyscraper that houses the Atlanta Police Foundation.
 Windows were shattered.
 The governor declared a state of emergency.

 On Sunday, Atlanta Police Chief Darin Schierbaum said at a midnight news conference, pieces of construction equipment were set on fire in what he called “a coordinated attack” at the site for the Atlanta Public Safety Training Center in DeKalb County.